Schulich-Ignite/spark/docs/input.md

     # Your code goes here
 ```

 This is a user definable function that activates when **any** key is held.
+Note this function **continuously activates** for as long as the key is held.

 Example(s):